 Looking for a great drink to enjoy on these last long, hot days of Summer?
-Enter Sparkling Tea Sodas.
+Enter Carbonated Teas or better know as Sparkling Tea Sodas.
 I recently purchased a Soda Stream and, while I thought it might be a silly gadget purchase, I love it!
 I drink a lot of seltzer, and usually buy flavored seltzer, but with the Soda Stream I’m enjoying adding the unflavored seltzer to a variety of Simpson & Vail teas.

 A basic tea soda recipe is 1/2 tea to 1/2 seltzer and then sweetened as necessary.
 To get you started on your own tea soda journey, here are a few recipes I found online: